Hind-1152006/Task-Manager/README.md

-# Java Task Manager (Console App)
+# Java Console Task Manager

-This is a simple console-based Task Manager that allows users to:
+This is a simple task management application built in Java (console-based).

+## Features
-- Add tasks
+- Add new tasks
-- Edit task status
+- View all tasks
+- Mark tasks as done
 - Delete tasks
-- View all tasks

-## How to Run
-Compile and run the `Main.java` using any Java compiler.

-## Features
+## Structure
-- Object-Oriented Design
-- Basic file handling (optional)

-## Made by Hind Essam – Faculty of Computers, Cairo University
+- `Task.java` – Represents a single task.
+- `TaskManager.java` – Logic for managing tasks.
+- `Main.java` – Menu-driven program.